BenjyWiener/pyl/README.rst

 ============

-``pyl`` introduces a number of syntax extensions that, together, make it easy to write readable shell one-lines that take advantage of everything Python has to offer:
+``pyl`` introduces a number of syntax extensions that, together, make it easy to write readable shell one-lines that take full advantage of everything Python has to offer:

 Braces
     Curly braces that appear immediately after a colon become indentation.